On this page

 4. Built-ins (len, print, range, etc.)

-If the name isn't found in any of these four places, you get NameError.
+If the name is not found in any of these four places, you get NameError.

 Pattern 1: Variable Used Before Assignment